HannesHofer/fenrirWeb/README.md

 ## Introduction
 Fenrir provides a user friendly way to route all traffic from configured trough a VPN tunnel.

-FenrirApp is a webinterface for viewing/ configuring fenrir.
+FenrirWeb is a webinterface for viewing/ configuring fenrir.
 Configuration is stored in `/var/cache/fenrir/fenrir.db`

 ## Installation